-6. After entering your settings, select Next to display the following screen.
+- 6. After entering your settings, select Next to display the following screen.
 The WAN Setup-Summary screen presents the entire configuration summary.
 Click Save/Reboot if the settings are correct.
-Click Back if you wish to modify the settings.
+Click Back if you wish to modify the settings. - 7.
+The following screen will be displayed.
+To enable the wireless function, select the box (by clicking on it) and input the SSID.
+Then, click Next.